ooz/mocs/60th-anniversary/README.md

 * Fun Future
 * Rainbow Fun

-Since the combined mass of bricks is really balanced and enables lots of designs, I did not mix it with my other bricks to limit what I could do with just this amount of bricks.
+Since the combined sets are quite diverse and enable lots of basic designs, I kept them separate to limit what I could do with just those Lego pieces.